tomshaw/laravel-calendar-table/README.md

 ## Console Command

-Run the console command to fill the calendar table.

-> Note: The calendar table command accepts two optional parameters.
+The calendar table command accepts two optional parameters.
 If no **start** year is specified you will be prompted to enter one.
 If no **end** year is specified the current year will be used.

+> Note: If the table has been pre-filled you will be given the option to truncate.

 ```
 php artisan calendar:table --start=1990 --end=2030